developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/6-3/index.md

 ------

-## Query Profile List
+## QueryProfileList

-The Query Profile API command can be used to get a list of available DataWedge profiles
+The Query Profile API command can be used to get a list of available DataWedge Profiles

 ###FUNCTION PROTOTYPE